 The minerals and nutrients dissolve in the water, making it easy to circulate them throughout the body.

 Water can be an excellent substitute for any sugary drinks that may be contributing to weight gain.
 You can also drink a glass of water before meals to help prevent overeating.
 Similarly, drinking cold water is better as your body will burn off some calories to heat that water.

 14. Helps kidneys function smoothly

 The kidneys are the center for fluid management in your body.
 They filter nearly 120-150 quarts of fluids every day.
-The lack of water can cause kidney stones and other problems.
-You can help your kidneys efficiently flush out the unwanted wastes by drinking tons of water.
+The lack of water can cause kidney stones, urinary tract infections, and other problems.
+You can help your kidneys flush out the unwanted wastes by drinking gallons of water.

 15. Helps boost performance during exercise

 Consuming more water contributes to a smoother overall functioning.
-It is then no surprise that it can make strenuous exercise easier on your body.
+Unsurprisingly, it can make strenuous exercise easier on your body.
 Muscles tend to tire out quickly when there is a lack of water.
 So, remember to take your water bottle to the gym!

 16. Prevents hangovers

-Water is great at keeping yourself hydrated in between alcoholic beverages.
-This will also prevent you from drinking too much and prevent headaches the next morning.
+Water is excellent at keeping yourself hydrated in between alcoholic beverages.
+This will also prevent you from drinking too much and prevent headaches the following day.